mylylyl/homebridge-soma-shades/README.md

 ```

 ## TODO
- - [ ] add a battery accessory for the shades
+ - [x] add a battery accessory for the shades
+ - [ ] correctly read charging state